Muhammad-As3d/ECommerce/README.md

 2. MediatR dispatches a command or query to its application handler.
 3. FluentValidation validates the request through the pipeline.
 4. The handler coordinates domain logic through application interfaces.
+5. Projection-based queries retrieve only the columns required by the use case.
-5. Infrastructure implementations access SQL Server, Redis, files, or email services.
+6. Infrastructure implementations access SQL Server, Redis, files, or email services.
+7. Transactions and concurrency tokens protect inventory and workflow updates.
-6. The API returns a consistent success response or traceable Problem Details error.
+8. The API returns a consistent success response or traceable Problem Details error.

 ## 🗺 Roadmap

-- Payment gateway integration
+- Stripe payment gateway and webhook integration
 - Wishlist, reviews, and notifications endpoints
 - Automated unit and integration test suites
 - CI/CD pipeline and cloud deployment